 This Child Protection and Safeguarding Policy is for all school and agency staff, parents, governors, volunteers and the wider school community.
-It forms part of the safeguarding arrangements for our school and should be read along with our policies for:
+It forms part of the safeguarding arrangements for our school and should be read along with our policy for Health and Safety, Attendance and Punctuality, Safe Touch, Intimate Care, Positive Handling, Staff Code of Conduct, Whistleblowing and Complaints.